 Documents Needed for Thai Student Visa Applications

-To get the ED visa, you need to prepare the following:
+To get the ED or ED Plus visa, you generally need to prepare the following:

-8. Additional Documents are Needed for students 20 years old and below – Applicants aged 20 years old and below should submit the following documents as well:
+10. Additional documents for applicants under 20 years old.
+Applicants under 20 may need to submit the following documents as well:

 FAQs: Student Visa Applications for Thailand